HowardEdidin/BizTalk-Function-Logic-Apps/Scenarios-Read-Me/README-Sql-on-prem-Logic-Apps.md

 1. [Using Logic Apps Gateway](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-connection)

 Work through the installation wizard.

 ![Configure App Gatway.](../Media/Scenario-Sql-on-prem-Logic-Apps/app-gateway-step-1.png 'Step 1')

 Once the wizard is finished, we should be able to create a corresponding gateway.

 ![Wizard finished.](../Media/Scenario-Sql-on-prem-Logic-Apps/app-gateway-step-2.png 'Step 2')

 Create Connection Gateway in Azure.
+We should be able to point to the Application Gateway that we're running.

 ![Create Conection Gateway.](../Media/Scenario-Sql-on-prem-Logic-Apps/app-gateway-step-3.png 'Step 3')

 Check Configuration for Connection Gateway in Portal.

 ![Check Configuration for Connection Gateway in Portal](../Media/Scenario-Sql-on-prem-Logic-Apps/app-gateway-step-4.png 'Step 4')

 #### Create A Logic App

-We'll now create a logic app.
+We'll now create a logic app in the portal to validate that we can reach the on premise database.

 ![Create a Logic App](../Media/Scenario-Sql-on-prem-Logic-Apps/create-logic-app-1.png 'Create A Logic App')

 We'll use a trigger in the logic app.
 In this case, we'll just set up recurrence for testing.

 ![Recurrence Trigger](../Media/Scenario-Sql-on-prem-Logic-Apps/logic-app-config-step-1.png 'Recurrence Trigger')

 We can now add another action for the trigger.
 In this case, we'll use SQL get rows.
 Note that the server name in this case is the sql server host.
 We'll use the container host name.